No quick fixes expected at J.C. Penney from returning CEO

-(Reuters) - Myron “Mike” Ullman’s return to the helm at J.C.
-Penney Co Inc unnerved investors, who said his experience was welcome but was not a cure-all for the retailer’s sliding sales and dwindling cash.
+April 9 (Reuters) - Myron Ullman’s return to the helm at J.C.
+Penney Co Inc unnerved investors on Tuesday, as analysts said his experience was welcome but was not a cure-all for the retailer’s sliding sales and dwindling cash.

-Shares fell 12.2 percent, on the highest volume in the stock’s history, and nearly reached their lowest levels since 2001.
-The cost of insuring Penney’s bonds against default rose 3.5 percent, according to data tracked by Markit.
+Shares were down 7 percent to $14.75 in early trading.
+They rose almost 11 percent late Monday after Penney confirmed it had ousted Ron Johnson as chief executive, but the stock slid when the company said Ullman was back.

-Ullman was CEO from 2004 to 2011, before being replaced by Johnson, whose decision to remove coupons and discounts in favor of “everyday low pricing” last year was blamed for a 25 percent drop in sales in 2012.
+Ullman was CEO from 2004 to 2011, before being replaced by Johnson, whose decision to remove coupons and discounts in favor of it called everyday low pricing last year, which led to a 25 percent drop in sales in 2012.

-But Penney also lagged rivals Macy’s Inc and Kohl’s Corp in terms of sales growth coming out of the 2007-2009 recession.
-On Ullman’s watch, the 111-year-old retailer got rid of its catalog, decimating a once-robust e-commerce business, while home goods sales shriveled.

-In a May 2012 presentation, investor William Ackman, who hired Johnson, called Penney “chronically mismanaged” during Ullman’s tenure.

-While Ullman could not be reached on Tuesday, he told Reuters on Monday that while at the helm, Penney’s market value, sales and profits had reached all time highs.
-“At the end of the day, the results speak for themselves,” Ullman said.

-As much as Wall Street clamored for Johnson’s ouster, analysts warned Ullman’s return was not a long-term solution as he tries to win back shoppers and mollify worried vendors.
+As much as many on Wall Street were clamoring for Johnson’s ouster, analysts warned that Ullman’s return was not a solution as he tries to win back shoppers, mollify worried vendors and decide whether to forge ahead with some aspects of Johnson’s strategy.

-Dow Jones reported that Penney’s same-store sales were down more than 10 percent in the fiscal first quarter, citing sources, underlining the depth of the problem Ullman faces.
-Wall Street analysts on average expect same-store sales to fall 12.7 percent in the quarter, according to Thomson Reuters data.

 “Ullman makes sense in the interim, given the urgent cash situation.
 Ullman is also a known partner to the vendors,” UBS analyst Michael Binetti wrote in a note on Tuesday.